 You’ll also need to keep up with regular maintenance, such as nail trimming and cleaning the ears and teeth.

 LOW: Canaan Dogs may experience hip dysplasia.
 Otherwise, they’re quite healthy overall.

 Here’s a Canaan Dog named Shiksa, who is meeting a slice of lime for the first time:

 5. Where to Adopt One

-I found 25 Canaan Dogs and mixed breeds within my area, some of whom were purebred.
+We found 25 Canaan Dogs and mixed breeds within our local area, some of whom were purebred.

 If you contact breeders, make sure they are raising their dogs responsibly and can provide health clearances on the hips, elbows, eyes and thyroid.
 These tests ensure that the dogs are healthy and are not passing on genetic abnormalities or diseases to their offspring.

 A responsible breeder will have these results readily available and would be happy to share them.